Blog

 Technical Skills Needed | Significant.
 Deep knowledge of design tools and coding is essential. | None.
 All you need is your idea, explained in plain English. |

-The takeaway is simple: AI-native prototyping removes the traditional barriers of time, cost, and technical skill, letting you focus entirely on building the best possible product based on real user feedback.
+The takeaway is simple: AI-native prototyping removes the traditional barriers of time, cost, and technical skill, so you can focus on building the best possible product based on real user feedback.

-Before you even think about building, you need to get brutally clear on your app’s one true purpose.
-I’ve seen countless projects get bogged down because the founder jumped straight into designing features without first nailing down the why.
-An exciting idea is a great start, but it's not a blueprint.
-Without a focused mission, you'll end up with feature creep, wasted effort, and an app that doesn't really solve a problem for anyone.
+Before you build anything, get clear on your app's one true purpose.
+Many projects stall because the founder jumped straight into designing features without first nailing down the why.
+An exciting idea is a great start, but it is not a blueprint.
+Without a focused mission, you end up with feature creep, wasted effort, and an app that does not really solve a problem for anyone.

 From Problem to MVP Requirements

-Once you have that core problem locked in, you can start mapping out the absolute bare essentials for a Minimum Viable Product (MVP).
-And let's be clear: an MVP isn't just a watered-down version of your dream app.
-It's the leanest, simplest version that successfully solves that one core problem.
-Anything else is just noise at this stage.
+Once you have that core problem locked in, map out the bare essentials for a Minimum Viable Product (MVP).
+An MVP is not a watered-down version of your dream app.
+It is the leanest version that successfully solves that one core problem.
+Anything else is noise at this stage.

 User Authentication: People need a secure way to sign up and log in to manage their own tasks.